modio/modio-docs/public/en-us/game-integration/restapi/getting-started/restapi-platforms.md

   -H 'X-Modio-Platform: xboxseriesx'
 ```

-The response will only contain mods that are live on Xbox Series X. Official mod.io <Link to="/restapi#official-tools">Plugins and SDK's</Link>  will automatically supply this value for you providing you have specified the correct platform in the tools' settings.
+The response will only contain mods that are live on XBOX Series X. Official mod.io <Link to="/restapi#official-tools">Plugins and SDK's</Link>  will automatically supply this value for you providing you have specified the correct platform in the tools' settings.
 We __strongly recommend__ you supply this header in every request with the correct platform to enable mod.io to provide the best cross-platform experience for your players.
 Please see a list of supported platforms below:

 Target Platform | Header Value
 ---------- | ----------